-1. Make ready costs make a major impact on aerial route selection
+1. Make ready costs make a major impact on aerial route selection.

 Whether it's the engineering or construction (or both), third-party attachers often find themselves scratching their heads as they see make ready costs.

 And the confusion makes sense.
 New builds are required to bring the pole up to the most current specifications, which can be extremely expensive.
-If a communications company wants to run a single fiber line to a small town, their best option could result in a dozen or more pole replacements costing $100,000 or more.
+If a communications company wants to run a single fiber line to a small town, its best option could result in a dozen or more pole replacements costing $100,000 or more.

 If this is the case, applicants have three options: pay a premium to bring these poles up to spec, find a different way to get the fiber to the town, or cancel the project completely.

 Efficient route determination becomes exceedingly valuable because applicants need to know which poles to avoid to lower overall engineering and construction costs.

 If this all sounds like an uphill battle, it's because policy is oriented around safety and maintaining power uptime--not making broadband deployment more cost-effective.

 Recent changes to FCC pole attachment timelines and new one touch make ready rules are a good sign for the future of broadband deployment, but they still won't lower costs in a way that would allow attachers to install fiber on any pole they want.
 As a third-party attacher, well-executed route determination could be one of the best ways to ensure your project's success.

 2. Make ready keeps the lights on and people safe.

 This is an obvious one, but it shouldn't go unsaid.